-AppGate SDP supports LDAP certificate-based authentication through standard enterprise identity providers (IdP) such as Active Directory.
-Authentication is supported for just Windows Clients and the Linux headless Client.
-Authentication for administrators using the admin UI is not supported.
+Appgate SDP supports LDAP certificate-based authentication through standard enterprise identity providers (IdP) such as Active Directory.
+Authentication is supported for Windows Clients and the Linux headless Client.
+Appgate also supports certificate authentication using a smart card for the full Linux Client that is protected by a pin.
+Certificate authentication for administrators is not supported.

-AppGate SDP supports only RSA-based certificates that specify clientAuthentication key usage, have a valid subjectAlternativeName field, and include the private key.
+Appgate SDP supports only RSA-based certificates that specify clientAuthentication key usage, have a valid subjectAlternativeName field, and include the private key.
 Certificates must be located in Certificates-Current User > Personal > Certificates on the Windows Client.
 The Controller will map attributes based on the subjectAlternativeName to populate user claims and issue Claims and Entitlement tokens.